-When it comes to low budget science fiction films the name Bert I. Gordon is easily one of the most forefront as the list of “on the cheap” films he produced includes such “classics” as The Amazing Colossal Man, Village of the Giants and The Food of the Gods, but not only did he produce such films he also directed, wrote and had a hand in the special effects that brought them to life.
+When it comes to low budget science fiction films the name Bert I. Gordon is easily one of the most forefront, as he’s produced such on-the-cheap “classics” as The Amazing Colossal Man, Village of the Giants and The Food of the Gods, but not only did he produce such films he also directed, wrote and even had a hand in the special effects that brought them to life.
 Despite the quality of the finished product you have to admit that is still pretty impressive.
 In 1962 he turned his talents towards the realm of fantasy adventure films with The Magic Sword, or as it is sometimes known as The Seven Curses of Lodac, and make no mistake The Magic Sword is a bad movie with the costumes and props all looking like stuff stolen from the local high school production of Macbeth, but the film does have a certain charm to it and those who are fans of the “So bad it’s good” type films will consider this mana from Heaven.

-In a moment of true evil badassery Lodac uses magic to put mount Branton’s head on a plaque on the wall, but then he makes the standard villain mistake of not immediately killing the hero, instead he imprisons George so he can witness Helene being eaten by his dragon from the tower window.
-I’m betting that kind of thing is in the evil villain rulebook and if you skip that part and go straight to killing the hero you get kicked out of the killed of evil magicians or at least a nasty fine.
-Lucky for our hero Lodac also has the standard allotment of useless minions that accidentally a free a bunch of shrunken prisoners who quickly make their way up the tower to free George so that he can battle the dragon and save the girl.
-Now up till this point the costuming, make-up and effects have all been pretty terrible but the when we finally see the dragon it’s actually pretty impressive.
+In a moment of true evil badassery, Lodac uses magic to put mount Branton’s head on a plaque on the wall, but then he makes the standard villain mistake of imprisoning George instead of immediately killing the hero, apparently, so that he can witness Helene being eaten by his dragon from the tower window.
+I’m betting that kind of thing is in the evil villain rulebook and if you skip that part, and go straight to killing the hero, you get kicked out of the killed of the evil magician’s society or at least given a nasty fine.
+Lucky for our hero Lodac also has the standard allotment of useless minions that accidentally free a bunch of shrunken prisoners who quickly make their way up the tower to free George so that he can battle the dragon and save the girl.
+Now up till this point the costuming, make-up and effects have all been pretty terrible but then when we finally see the dragon it’s actually pretty impressive.

 Unfortunately awesome dragon aside the ending of the movie is rather anti-climactic; Sybil finally remembers the spell and is able to re-magic George’s sword, who then just runs up and stabs the poor dragon once to kill it, Sybil then somehow manages to steal Lodac’s ring during all this and just when the evil sorcerer is about to unleash the seventh curse on George and Helene (which apparently is himself) Sybil turns into a panther and mauls him to death.
 We cut to the epilogue where George and Helene are being married and all those valiant knights have been magically restored thanks to the stolen ring…the end.